This publication first appeared in the Global Competition Review.

 However, timing remains a significant issue.
 Although most acquirers accept that there is a level of regulation associated with acquiring Australian entities, there is a perception that in many global transactions, the cost and time associated with FIRB approvals is disproportionate to the overall importance of Australia to the global transaction.
 Further, there is no statutory process for agreeing to remedies or a hold separate prior to lodging a FIRB application or while a FIRB application is pending (the process is completely suspensory).

-One common approach during the temporary A$0 thresholds of 2020 was to transfer the Australian business to an entity that is already deemed to hold an interest in it, or to an Australian buyer; close the global transaction, and then seek FIRB approval for the original owner (i.e., the target in the global transaction) to reacquire the business.
-Although this approach has continued, it is generally only feasible when the Australian business is small and non-sensitive – with the thresh- olds having returned to normal, there is less need to undertake these measures.
+One common approach during the temporary A$0 thresholds of 2020 was to transfer the Australian business to an Australian buyer or an entity that is already deemed to hold an interest in the business, then close the global transaction, and seek FIRB approval for the original owner (i.e., the target of the global transaction) to reacquire the business.
+Although this approach has continued, it is generally only feasible when the Australian business is small and nonsensitive, and as the thresholds having returned to normal, there is less need to undertake these measures.

 National security